-The Company estimates an annual effective tax rate of 0% as the Company incurred net losses for the three months ended March 31, 2024, resulting in an estimated net loss for both financial statement and tax purposes.
-Therefore, no current federal or state income tax expense has been recorded in the financial statements
+The Company estimates an annual effective tax rate of 0% as the Company incurred net losses for the three months ended March 31, 2025, resulting in an estimated net loss for both financial statement and tax purposes.
+Therefore, no current federal or state income tax expense has been recorded in the unaudited condensed interim financial statements.